Livingstonuzoma/RBC13P/README/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it? /etc/ansible/files/filebeat-configuration.yml
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? you update the /etc/ansible/host file to add the host used on the specific machine (webservers/elk).
+To differentiate when in the host file after adding the specfic host group underneath you would specify the machine private ip adreess.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://40.88.131.93:5601/ The only thing changing being the ip address which is specific to your elkservers pub. ip-adress

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+*ansible-playbook filebeat-playbook.yml